 - C. Bereavement Leave Employees shall be entitled to bereavement leave not to exceed three (3) working days in each instance of death in the immediate family.
-Immediate family is defined as father, mother, sister, brother, spouse, registered domestic partner, children, grandfather, grandmother, stepfather, stepmother, step grandfather, step grandmother, grandchildren, stepsisters, stepbrothers, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepchildren, or wards of which the employee is the legal guardian. - D. Leave Benefits Entitlement As employees do not accrue sick leave, all employees will be allowed to use up to (sixty) 60 hours per calendar year for family sick leave to care for a child, parent, spouse, registered domestic partner grandchild, grandparent, sibling or step-parent.
+Immediate family is defined as father, mother, sister, brother, spouse, registered domestic partner, children, grandfather, grandmother, stepfather, stepmother, step grandfather, step grandmother, grandchildren, stepsisters, stepbrothers, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepchildren, or wards of which the employee is the legal guardian. - D. Family and Medical Care Leave Leave Benefits Entitlement As employees do not accrue sick leave, all employees will be allowed to use up to (sixty) 60 hours per calendar year for family sick leave to care for a child, parent, spouse, registered domestic partner grandchild, grandparent, sibling or stepparent city120 [r121] [city122] [city123].

 The City will provide family and medical care leave for eligible employees that meet all requirements of State and Federal law.
 Rights and obligations are set forth in the Department of Labor Regulations implementing the Family Medical Leave Act (FMLA), and the regulations of the California Fair Employment and Housing Commission implementing the California Family Rights Act (CFRA).
-Time off for a work related injury shall not run concurrently with FMLA or CFRA leave for sworn and detention employees.
+Employees are entitled to use up to one half (1⁄2) of one year's annual accrual of general leave for the relationships set forth at Labor Code section 233.
+Time City124 [City125] off for a work related injury shall not run concurrently with FMLA or CFRA leave for sworn and detention employees.

 The City shall comply with all State and Federal leave benefit entitlements laws.
-An employee on an approved leave shall be allowed to use paid Sick Leave and earned Vacation, and/or Compensatory Time for the duration of the approved leave.
+An employee on an approved leave shall be allowed to use paid Sick Leave and earned

+Vacation, General Leave and/or Compensatory Time for the duration of the approved leave.